INSURANCE - CAR INSURANCE

 Renting a car

-I almost never rent a car when I travel, but if I needed to, I’d be in luck.
-As long as you have a policy in place for your vehicle back home, coverage typically extends to rental cars as well.
-It's a good idea to contact your insurer before you leave for your road trip to make sure, though.
+Let's say you're renting a car on vacation.
+As long as you have a policy in place for your primary vehicle back home, coverage typically extends to rental cars as well.
+It's a good idea to contact your insurer before you leave to make sure, though.

-Your credit card may also offer rental car coverage, though many cards offer secondary coverage and require you to file a claim with your personal insurance company first.
-However, some cards, including the Chase Sapphire Reserve®, Chase Sapphire Preferred® Card, and United℠ Explorer Card, offer primary coverage.
+Your credit card may also offer some level of rental car coverage when you use your card to pay, though many cards only offer secondary coverage and require you to file a claim with your personal insurance company first.
+But some cards, including the Chase Sapphire Reserve®, Chase Sapphire Preferred® Card, and United℠ Explorer Card, offer primary coverage.

 If you want to avoid involving your personal insurance policy, you might choose to apply for a credit card offering primary coverage.
 You can also typically buy collision and comprehensive coverage, as well as injury and property damage liability coverage, from the car rental company.